Evan Longoria Preview, Player Props: Diamondbacks vs. Reds

 Evan Longoria At The Plate

-- In 17 games this year (30.9%), Longoria has picked up an RBI, and in five of those games (9.1%) he had more than one.
+- Longoria has had an RBI in 17 games this season (30.4%), including five multi-RBI outings (8.9%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.